LiamPierce/ecse373_f22_t3_ariac_final_5/README.md

+# Running this package:

-Launch the competition environment:
+##Launch the competition environment:

 ```
 roslaunch final_project_5 competition.launch
 ```

-Launch the code that attempts the competition:
+##Launch the code that attempts the competition:
 ```
 roslaunch final_project_5 compete.launch
 ```